Birmingham pub bombings: Chris Mullin allowed to keep source secret

 The information sought by police pertains to investigations by Mr Mullin in 1985 to 1986.

-His work contributed to the release of the Birmingham Six, but he has said he cannot reveal the identity of an IRA man who helped prove the miscarriage of justice.
+The work contributed to the release of the Birmingham Six, but he has always said he cannot reveal the identity of an IRA man who helped prove the miscarriage of justice.

+He said he had been guided only by his efforts to "rescue" the innocent, and that had been contingent on guaranteeing the anonymity of crucial parties he interviewed.

 The police legal team said the matter centred on the bomb planter, referred to in court as AB - his true identity redacted in Mr Mullin's notes which were handed over "voluntarily" to police, save for certain omissions.